cjdrake/bvwx/doc/source/overview.rst

 Software primitives come in fixed bundles such as 32 or 64 bits.
 These bundle sizes correspond to the width of architected registers.
-Furthermore, they are always aligned with 8-bit addressable memory.
+Furthermore, they are always aligned with byte-aligned, addressable memory.

 Hardware primitives, on the other hand, correspond to flip flops and wires.
-They are bit-aligned, not register-aligned.
+They are bit-aligned, not byte/register-aligned.
-Overfitting of variable storage (i.e. fewer bits of information than physical storage) leads to wasted energy (through leakage and capacitive discharge), and therefore shorter battery life.
+Overfitting of variable storage (i.e. fewer bits of information than physical storage) leads to wasted energy through leakage and capacitive discharge, and therefore shorter battery life.
 From a one-bit ``valid`` indicator to a network packet consisting of hundreds of bytes of header and data fields,